ietf-wg-cellar/matroska-specification/cellar-tags/tagging.md

 #### Country Code Tags Formatting

-`TagString` fields that use a Country Code **MUST** use the Matroska countries form defined in [@!RFC9559, section 13], i.e. [@!RFC5646] two-letter region subtags, without the UK exception.
+`TagString` fields that use a Country Code **MUST** use the Matroska countries form defined in [@!RFC9559, section 13], i.e., [@!RFC5646] two-letter region subtags, without the UK exception.

 ## Target Types